rickgladwin/photography_portfolio/README.md

 * MySQL 5.7.29
 * PHP 7.4.5

 and tested in Chrome Version 83.0.4103.97 in various viewport sizes.
 In production, more thorough cross-browser testing would be carried out.

+Console logging has been left turned on for demo/dev purposes.
+In production console logs would be stripped out during transpiling by webpack/Mix.